MICAD

 The MICAD project officially launched in March 2025 in Chișinău, Moldova, where partners and local stakeholders gathered for a 3-day event.
 The kick-off included working sessions, a General Assembly, and an open exchange to align visions and define priorities.

-MICAD is coordinated by a transdisciplinary consortium of 15 organizations across Europe:
+MICAD is coordinated by a transdisciplinary consortium of 15 organizations across 9 european countries:

 Funded by the European Union under GA n.
 101178684.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency (REA).
 Neither the European Union nor the granting authority can be held responsible for them.